Competition and Defining Your Dropshipping Niche

 - Books you own.

-- Look through your list of skills and interests and prioritize the five or six areas where you have most experience, expertise, and passion.
+Look through your list of skills and interests and prioritise the five or six areas where you have most experience, expertise, and passion.

 Identifying Niche Consumers